darkangrycoder/laptop-guru/README.md

 ```bash
 https://huggingface.co/distilroberta-base
 ```
-## Sites that U have scrapped
+## Sites that I have scrapped to collect data

-I have choosen this site that contain 2k laptops dataset for this ML projects:
+I have choosen this site that contain 4k laptops dataset for this ML projects:
 ```bash
 https://www.startech.com.bd/laptop-notebook/laptop
 ```